 Higher and foundation tier

-The suspended clay and silt particles are often covered in bacteria and other harmful microbes, after the removal of these particles the water is much clearer and cleaner.
+The suspended clay and silt particles present in water are often covered in bacteria and other harmful microbes, after the removal of these particles the water is much clearer and cleaner.

 In many areas of the world there is not enough fresh water, particularly in the Middle East and North Africa, so how do people living in these hot dry areas get enough water to drink?
 The answer is they get their fresh water from the sea.
 Obviously you cannot drink seawater because it contains too much salt, but in a process called desalination the salt is removed from seawater to leave fresh water.
-There are two basic ways to desalinate seawater, these are distillation and reverse osmosis.
-Distillation you should already be familiar with, here water is simply heated till it boils.
-The steam produced then enters a Liebig condenser where it cools and condenses and turn back into water.
-The apparatus for simple distillation is shown below:
+There are two basic ways to desalinate seawater; these are:

 Another method used to get fresh water from sea water is called reverse osmosis.
 Here a high pressure is used to force water molecules through tiny holes in a semi-permeable membrane.
 These holes will only allow water molecules to travel through and prevents ions which are dissolved in the water from travelling through.